 The benefits for local authorities are extensive.
 From generating revenue to promoting EV mobility in the area, Wattif EV can help local councils get ahead in terms of planning and roll-out of an electrical charging infrastructure.

 Having EV chargers in local car parks, both long and short stay, will attract EV users to the car parks knowing they have the option to charge and park.

-Wattif EV offers a flexible finance and ownership solution whereby local authorities can opt to wholly own (100% funded by Wattif EV), partially own (50:50) or choose a software and operations only package.
+Wattif EV offers a flexible funding and ownership solution whereby local authorities can opt to wholly own (100% funded by Wattif EV), partially own (50:50) or choose a software and operations only package.
 All these options include lifetime ownership costs as well as operations, maintenance and reporting.

 Planning and Installation Resource

 Wattif EV has a network of installation, commission, service support, remote technical and bureau reporting services.
 These facilities are provided as part of the package, allowing the local authority to channel its resources into other priority areas.